Skip to main content

 9 Ways to Rediscover the Lost Art of Savoring

 When was the last time you savored an experience in its true sense, or stopped to smell the roses if you prefer the more poetic expression for savoring?
-With our lives wrapped around multitasking at work, taking care of our loved ones, and keeping up with the social media chatter, the art of savoring has no doubt taken a back seat.
-While savoring can be construed as an art, there is a lot of evidence-based science that extols the benefits of this phenomenon.
+With our lives wrapped around multitasking at work, caring for our loved ones, and keeping up with social media chatter, savoring has undoubtedly taken a back seat.
+While savoring can be construed as an art, a lot of evidence-based science extols this phenomenon's benefits.
 Psychologists define savoring as the ability to tune into, appreciate, and enhance enjoyment associated with a positive experience (Bryant & Veroff, 2007).
 There is a strong consensus amongst researchers that those inclined to savor report more optimism, life satisfaction, value fulfillment, self-esteem, and intensity and frequency of happiness.
-At the same time, these individuals also report less feelings of guilt, loss of pleasure, hopelessness, depression, and unhappy or neutral emotions (Bryant, 2003).
+At the same time, these individuals also report fewer feelings of guilt, loss of pleasure, hopelessness, depression, and unhappy or neutral emotions (Bryant, 2003).

 If you plan to rediscover how to savor, below are the 9 popular ways to savor (Bryant & Veroff, 2007):